Claude Jade: Career

+Early work and films with François Truffaut (1960s)

+While at Dijon's Conservatory of Dramatic Art, in 1964 she played on stage 40 times the part of Agnès in Molière's L'école des femmes.
+In 1966 she won the Prix de Comédie for Jean Giraudoux's stage play Ondine, performed at the Comédie Boulogne.

 While performing as Frida in Pirandello's Henri IV, in a production by Sacha Pitoëff at the Théâtre Moderne, Jade was discovered by New Wave film director François Truffaut.
 He was "completely taken by her beauty, her manners, her kindness, and her joie de vivre", and cast her in the role of Christine Darbon in Stolen Kisses (Baisers volés, 1968).
 During the filming, Truffaut fell in love with her, and there was talk of marriage.
 Truffaut dubbed Claude Jade “French cinema’s little sweetheart” and the director and his muse were soon a couple in real life, although Truffaut changed his mind about marrying her the night before their wedding.

 American critic Pauline Kael wrote that Jade "seems a less ethereal, more practical Catherine Deneuve".

 Playing the same character at different stages of her life, Jade appeared in three Truffaut films: loved from a distance in Stolen Kisses; married and misled in Bed and Board (Domicile Conjugal, 1970); and divorced but still on good terms in Love on the Run (1979).

-The late 1960s in film

 Some months after Truffaut's Stolen Kisses Claude Jade starred in Alfred Hitchcock's Topaz (1969), as Michèle Picard, a secret agent's anxious daughter, married to a reporter (Michel Subor).
 Recommended to Hitchcock by Truffaut, she was 19 years old when cast, with Dany Robin playing her mother.
 Hitchcock said he chose the two actresses to provide glamor, and later quipped, "Claude Jade is a rather quiet young lady, but I wouldn't guarantee [that] about her behavior in a taxi".
 Jade recounted that they "talked in a Paris hotel about cooking, and I gave him my recipe for soufflé and told him I liked Strangers on a Train, and that was that."

 Hitchcock said she resembled his former star Grace Kelly, and in France she was a younger Danielle Darrieux.
 Some of her scenes were deleted and restored for the director's cut of Topaz in 1999.
 Topaz was Jade's only Hollywood film.
 Universal Pictures offered her a seven-year contract, which she turned down reportedly because she preferred to work in French.